jesseyuen/ideas/README.md

 # jesseyuen

 Hello world.
 I'm Jesse, the first&#42; open source human.<br><br>

+I'll be adding ideas for projects and blog posts etc as issues.

 Care to contribute?
+Go ahead and [open an issue](https://github.com/jesseyuen/jesseyuen/issues/new).

+Have any feedback?
+Please leave a comment.

+See an idea you like?
+It's yours.

-Go ahead and [open an issue](https://github.com/jesseyuen/jesseyuen/issues/new) or fork me.
+Creating your own idea repo?
+Go ahead and fork me.

-Star Sign: Cancer <br>
-Favourite Food: Yum Cha <br>
-Age: 35 <br>
-Skills: Frisbee, Front-end Development

-Life Goals:
-* Finding the perfect position within the office for optimum body temperature control

-Plans for the holidays:
-* Skateboarding
-* Buy a crystal
-* Watch The Truman Show (again)
+Cheers ✌️

 <sub>* May not be the first</sub>